-Clery Act Crime definitions: Definitions used by the United States Office of Education come from the FBI's Uniform Crime Reports (UCRs).
+Clery Act Crime definitions: Definitions used by the United States Office of Education come from the FBI Uniformed Crime reports and the National Incident-Based Reporting System.
 These are used to report the crimes identified via the Clery Act.

 Arson: Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.